martinmorando/cpp/README.md

 - General-purpose coding language, derived from C language

-## Motivations to learn C++
+## Motivations for Mastering C++
-- I want to gain a better understanding of memory manipulation
+- I want to gain a better understanding of memory management
 - Bitcoin Core is written in C++ and I want to explore its source code directly to understand its workings without intermediaries, the intact truth
-- Its a must in order to join the league of shadowy super coders, of course
+- It's a must in order to join the league of shadowy super coders, of course

 ## Programs